Whale oil: Source

 Whale oil was obtained by boiling strips of blubber harvested from whales.
 The removal is known as flensing and the boiling process was called trying out.
 The boiling was carried out on land in the case of whales caught close to shore or beached.
 On longer deep-sea whaling expeditions, the trying-out was done aboard the ship in a furnace known as a trywork and the carcass was then discarded into the water.

 Baleen whales were a major source of whale oil.
 Their oil is exclusively composed of triglycerides, whereas that of toothed whales contains wax esters.
 The bowhead whale and right whale were considered the ideal whaling targets.
 They are slow and docile, and they float when killed.
 They yield plenty of high-quality oil and baleen, and as a result, they were hunted nearly to extinction.
+Oil from the bowhead whale was sometimes known as train-oil, which comes from the Dutch word traan ("tear drop").

+Sperm oil, a special kind of oil found in the head cavities of sperm whales, differs chemically from ordinary whale oil: it is composed mostly of liquid wax.
+Its properties and applications differed from those of detergentized whale oil, and it was sold for a higher price.
+A mass of cartilage and tissue called junk was also recovered from the heads of sperm whales.

+A common misconception is that commercial development of the petroleum industry and vegetable oils saved whales from extinction.
+In fact, the development of petroleum accelerated the whaling industry, which peaked in the 1960s.
+Although petroleum quickly replaced whale oil in its most important applications, lubrication and lighting, and hence shrank the U.S. whaling industry from 320,000 to 1,800 barrels (1854 to 1905), other uses for whale parts were invented in, e.g., cosmetics and clothes.
+Then new substitutes and the scarcity of whales weakened the profitability of whaling.